codesbyharsh/codesbyharsh/README.md

 ## 📫 Contact Me

-- 📧 Email: `jadhav.harsh.official@gmail.com`
+- 📧 Email: `jadhavh655@gmail.com`
-- 🌍 Portfolio: coming soon...
 - 💬 Open to freelance, collaborations, and innovative projects!

 ---

 Thanks for visiting!
 If you like what I do, feel free to ⭐ some repos 🙌